heiliaavola/DE_project/README.md

    - Error: `[Errno 2] No such file or directory: '.\temdata'`
    - Error: `[Errno 35] Resource deadlock avoided`
    - Impact: NDAX to Excel conversion fails in Docker containers on MacOS

+2. **Running the pipeline again**
+If you want to run pipeline again, then you have to do 'docker compose down', delete all images and volumes from docker and do 'docker compose up -d' again.

 ## Troubleshooting